The School of Earth & Sustainability (SES) is proud to announce the recipients of the 2020 SES Seed Grant Funds Program

 Climate change and resource depletion are driving the transition from polluting, fossil fuel-based energy toward new clean energy solutions.
 Traditional energy sectors are governed by extreme concentrations of wealth and power, yet their pollution falls disproportionately on people of color and vulnerable communities.
 Energy transition offers a unique opportunity to increase equity and justice in the energy system.
-Lead Investigator, Alison Bates, Lecturer of Renewable Energy & Sustainability in the Department of Environmental Conservation and School of Earth & Sustainability, and her colleagues propose to develop the framework for documenting energy equity.
+The team proposes to develop the framework for documenting energy equity.
 After developing a preliminary framework, the researchers will pursue external funding to implement the Energy Equity Report protocol and significantly expand the scope, data collection, and community-based refinement of the framework.

 Co-investigators: Michael Ash, Professor of Economics & Public Policy, Department of Economics & School of Public Policy; Erin Baker, Associate Dean for Research and Graduate Affairs and Professor of Industrial Engineering, Department of Mechanical & Industrial Engineering

 Team Members: Dwayne Breger, Director of Clean Energy Extension and Extension Professor of Environmental Conservation and School of Earth & Sustainability; Anna Goldstein, Senior Research Fellow in Mechanical and Industrial Engineering